victoriaamarah/Wave-energy-farm-prediction/README.md

 ---

 ## **Introduction**
 Wave energy is a rapidly advancing and promising renewable energy source that holds great potential for addressing the challenges of global warming and climate change.
 However, optimizing energy output in large wave farms presents a complex problem due to the expensive calculations required to account for hydrodynamic interactions between wave energy converters (WECs).This project employs data preprocessing, feature engineering and regularization to create a model that generalizes well to unseen data.
 My main goal was to predict the total power output of the wave farm.
+I used a linear regression model to achieve this.

 ## **Dataset**